aruder77/applitude/index.md

 It also contains a reference part (showing the language features) and a test suite (based on [GHUnit](https://github.com/gabriel/gh-unit/), see the Tests target):

 ![Screenshots demo application: reference and unit tests](demo_reference.png)

+<a name="whatsnew"> </a>

+## Release Notes, What's new?

+v0.2.1 (2010-01-31)

+* Changed file extension to `.applitude` (was `.app`)
+* Added an example for custom controllers / actions to the demo app reference

+## Reporting bugs

+* If something is not working or not documented, please check if there is already a [ticket in the issue tracker](http://ralfebert.lighthouseapp.com/projects/67904).
+If not, please create a new one.
+* Attaching a patch for the demo project or the tests that demonstrates the problem is very helpful.

+## Contributing to Applitude

+* Contributions to applitude under the Eclipse Public License (code) or the Creative Commons (documentation) are welcome.
+* Just fork the project and send me a pull request on GitHub or [create a ticket](http://ralfebert.lighthouseapp.com/projects/67904) and attach a patch.
+* I'll review every contribution within 3 business days.

+## Support

+* Please understand that, while I use applitude in my own commercial projects, most of the work on it is done in my free time.
+While I will answer questions by improving the documentation, I can not offer free support.
+Please don't use Applitude if you don't feel comfortable with solving issues around such a tool yourself.
+* I can provide commercial support and development services for the project, provided that the resulting work is licensed under open source licenses.
+If you're interested in such services, send me a message on GitHub.

 ## FAQ